What The COVID-19 Pandemic Looks Like In Wisconsin: Maps And Charts

 Understanding where, when and how rapidly COVID-19 arises around Wisconsin — and how badly its effects are felt — is a matter of constantly moving targets.
-It can be difficult to keep up with and make sense of the information related to COVID-19 infections and fatalities being shared by state and local health departments on an almost hourly basis.
+It can be difficult to keep up with and make sense of the information related to COVID-19 infections and fatalities being shared by state and local health departments on a daily basis.

 Tracking data related to the pandemic can help clarify this torrent of information.
 Here are several visualizations that depict the impacts of COVID-19 across Wisconsin.

-First, knowing how quickly the outbreak is growing in Wisconsin can help public health officials discern to what degree actions designed to slow its spread — such as the state's "safer at home" order — are working.
+First, knowing the trajectory of the outbreak in Wisconsin can help public health officials discern to what degree actions designed to slow its spread are working.
 It can also help healthcare workers and hospital systems better prepare for surges in patients.

-A related and similarly important element is the total number of people who have been infected.
-If cases are growing rapidly by the day, a plot of total infections over time would show that plainly with a steep upward trajectory.
+A related and similarly important element is the total number of people who have been infected and have died.
+If cases and deaths are growing rapidly by the day, plots of total infections and fatalities over time would show that plainly with a steep upward trajectory.

 The total number of confirmed infections in Wisconsin is likely much smaller than the true number of infections.
 Many people who are infected may not show symptoms, and others with mild or moderate symptoms are unlikely to be tested due to limited test availability and shortages of testing supplies.
 Still, understanding how many people diagnosed with COVID-19 out of the total number who are tested can provide a snapshot, however incomplete, of the disease's prevalence in relation to other commonly circulating respiratory diseases with similar symptoms, such as influenza.